msazurestackworkloads/azurestack-gallery/diagnosis/README.md

 - Etcd service status and journal
 - Gallery item's DVM logs

-Take into account that the current version of `getkuberneteslogs.sh` will momentarily upload your private SSH key to the cluster.
+Please be aware that the log collector script needs to update file `~/.ssh/config` in order to connect to the cluster's worker nodes.
+While the script will try to back it up and then restore it once the process is complete, it may be a good a idea to create your own copy.

-The script will also try to look for common issues or misconfigurations.
+After the log collection process is complete, the script will also try to look for common issues or misconfigurations.
 If any of those are found, they will be saved in file `ALL_ERRORS.txt`.